 of provincial life and the environmental issues surrounding the village.

-Bagong Silang is a relocation area in the outskirts of Metro Manila with an estimated population of over 1 million.
+Bagong Silang is a relocation area in the outskirts of Metro Manila with an estimated population of over 2 million.
 The area was developed in the 1980's, and many families were given a small lot of 50-60 square meters on which they could build their home, but many of these homes meant for one family now house as many as four.
 Most of the residents living there came from other informal settlements within the city of Manila, and the infrastructure and social services in this area are a challenge.
 Most have electricity but many live without running water, and there is no hospital in the community, which means that the majority live without access to adequate health care or services.

 In response to the fragile situation in which the community members of Bagong Silang live, an order of sisters and brothers of the Congregation of the Sacred Hearts who run the local parish created the San Damian Center, which offers services, education and empowerment to the community.
 They run a number of tutoring programs for middle and high school students, a feeding program for malnourished infants and young and nursing mothers, and they also empower the women who volunteer at the center through education and livelihood projects.

-Ang Arko ng Pilipinas, L'Arche Punla, is the Philippine community of L’Arche International, which “seeks to promote inclusion, the valuing of diversity, and international solidarity, and seeks to be a sign toward the building of respectful societies founded on ‘relationships between people of differing intellectual capacity, social origin, religion and culture’” (extract from the L’Arche Charter).
+Ang Arko ng Pilipinas, L'Arche Punla, or "The Ark of the Philippines," is the Philippine community of L’Arche International, which “seeks to promote inclusion, the valuing of diversity, and international solidarity, and seeks to be a sign toward the building of respectful societies founded on ‘relationships between people of differing intellectual capacity, social origin, religion and culture’” (extract from the L’Arche Charter).
 With this spirit, L’Arche Punla is a community of individuals with and without intellectual disabilities, living together as a family of support and acceptance.
 The Punla community welcomes individuals with intellectual disability who have been abandoned.
 These individuals then become the "core members" of the community, and they live and work alongside the "house assistants."
 All members of L’Arche Punla have their own responsibilities in their homes just like in any ordinary family household where one has to cook, do laundry, clean, or go to market.
 Each member also cares care for “family member/s” who are fully dependent and need more support with daily needs.
 Beyond meeting everyday needs, L'Arche Punla seeks to enhance the spiritual, social, and mental development of core members through the following activities: a daycare center for education, a workshop center where core members learn to produce and sell various paper products, shared weekly chores, and daily spaces for prayer and reflection.
 Above all, L'Arche Punla fosters a family where relationships are authentic and where community members celebrate each individual's gifts.

-Role of Students: Alongside the core members and house assistants, students will participate in the daily schedule of activities at L'Arche Punla, such as creating and painting homemade paper products in the workshop and sharing in community spaces of prayer and reflection.
+Role of the Students: Alongside the core members and house assistants, students will participate in the daily schedule of activities at L'Arche Punla, such as creating and painting homemade paper products in the workshop and sharing in community spaces of prayer and reflection.